Top Democratic lawmaker says NJ's a mess: 'I’m not raising taxes — I’m done'

 “When you have a problem and you don’t fix it, it doesn’t go away, it gets worse.
 It really gets worse," he said last week during a forum sponsored by the New Jersey Society of Certified Public Accountants.

-He pointed out the amount of money that’s required to be paid into the public worker pension system will more than double over the next four years, from $3.2 million to $6.6 million.
+He pointed out the amount of money that’s required to be paid into the public worker pension system will more than double over the next four years, from $3.2 billion to $6.6 billion.

 But “we don’t have any revenue," he said.
 "Our budget is $37.5 billion now.
 Every dollar has been committed.”